The Kiski School: Evening study hall

 Each evening, Monday through Thursday, the school requires all boarding students to engage in academic pursuits.
 The evening study time allows students to visit their teachers' homes for extra help and general coursework assistance.
 Kiski encourages students to seek out teachers, most of whom live on campus.

 Extracurricular activities

 Athletics

-Kiski emphasizes athletics, requiring students to participate in one sport every season.
+Kiski emphasizes athletics, requiring students to participate in a single sport each season.
 Kiski has established 23 athletic teams, including: